Pembroke VCT B (LON:PEMB) Reaches New 1-Year Low at $96.00

-Pembroke VCT B (LON:PEMB – Get Free Report)’s share price reached a new 52-week low during trading on Thursday .
-The stock traded as low as GBX 96 ($1.26) and last traded at GBX 98 ($1.29), with a volume of 0 shares changing hands.
-The stock had previously closed at GBX 98 ($1.29).
+Pembroke VCT B (LON:PEMB – Get Free Report)’s stock price hit a new 52-week low during trading on Wednesday .
+The company traded as low as GBX 96 ($1.26) and last traded at GBX 96 ($1.26), with a volume of 0 shares changing hands.
+The stock had previously closed at GBX 96 ($1.26).

 Pembroke VCT B Price Performance

-The firm also recently announced a dividend, which will be paid on Friday, October 4th.
-Investors of record on Thursday, September 5th will be paid a GBX 2 ($0.03) dividend.
+The firm also recently declared a dividend, which will be paid on Friday, October 4th.
+Shareholders of record on Thursday, September 5th will be issued a GBX 2 ($0.03) dividend.
+This represents a yield of 2.04%.
 The ex-dividend date is Thursday, September 5th.
-This represents a yield of 2.04%.
-Pembroke VCT B’s payout ratio is currently -12,500.00%.
+Pembroke VCT B’s dividend payout ratio (DPR) is -12,500.00%.

 About Pembroke VCT B